 Kate Hanslow B.A.
 LL.B.
 (Hons), GAICD, TEP, is an estate planning, and estate and trust litigation lawyer at Senior Associate level.
-Kate practices closely with Sam McCullough in the Estate and Trust Disputes practice area, and with Sam McCullough and Kimberley Martin in the Estate Planning practice area.
+Kate practices closely with Alex Cordova in the Estate and Trust Disputes practice area, and with Kimberley Martin in the Estate Planning practice area.
 Kate concentrates in the areas of Estate Planning, Estate and Guardianship Disputes, Superannuation Disputes, and Trust Disputes, having done so since being admitted to practice in 2007.
 Kate has developed a strong expertise in these complex areas of law.
 She has successfully represented private clients in the Supreme Court of Tasmania and the Guardianship and Administration Board, as well as having acted for executors, beneficiaries, and claimants in sensitive family mediations dealing with distribution of significant family wealth.

 Kate is a graduate of the University of Tasmania with Honours, and holds a Graduate Diploma of Legal Practice.
 Kate is a graduate and member of the Australian Institute of Company Directors.

 Kate is particularly suited to clients looking for an approachable lawyer who has high level capacity to work through complex legal issues with clients in a way that they understand, empowering the client to make their own informed decisions.
 She understands that every family is different, and every client wants a personalised approach to their matter that takes into account their particular circumstances and motivations.
 She is efficient, and comprehensive in the advice that she provides to private clients.

 Recent projects have included